souyang/Lucene-Demo/README.md

 # LuceneDemo
-This is a demo of Lucene implementation to search the movie information (title and imdb page URL) using combined complex search criteria.
+This is a demostration of Lucene implementation to search the movie information (title and imdb page URL) using combined complex search criteria.

 ## Basic Concepts
 Lucene is a full-text search library in Java which makes it easy to add search functionality to an application or website.
 It is integrated in many projects including Solr and Elastic Search.